ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ---
 title: IPFS in JavaScript
-description: "A simple walkthrough of how to perform basic IPFS operations using the JS implementation."
+description: "A simple walkthrough of how to perform basic IPFS operations using the JavaScript implementation."
 ---

-# JS-IPFS Basics
+# IPFS in JavaScript

 This guide aims to walk you through the basics of using IPFS with JavaScript.
 JS-IPFS is one of multiple [IPFS implementations](../ipfs-implementations.md).
 You will learn how install and spawn a node using the available libraries, as well as add, retrieve, read, and remove files.
 If you are unsure about the meaning of some terms, check out the [glossary](../concepts/glossary.md).

 ::: tip Environment